neilenns/mobiflight-docs/content/boards/supported/_index.md

 ---
 title: Supported
 description: Details on supported, but not recommended, boards for use with MobiFlight.
+ogimage: card-images/boards/mega-2560-rev3.png
-weight: 100
+weight: 200
 ---

 These boards are supported but are older designs.
 If you already own one, they work fine.
-If you are purchasing a new board buy a [recommended board](/boards/recommended) instead.
+If you are purchasing a new board, buy a [recommended board](/boards/recommended) instead.

 > [!WARNING]
 > Many boards have similar sounding names.
 Only the ones listed below are supported.
 See the